christian-schab/activepieces-serverless-terraform/README.md

 ## FAQ

-#### Why use Upstash instead of AWS ElastiCache or a Redis Docker container?
+#### Why use Upstash instead of AWS Elasticache or a Redis Docker container?

 I want to keep the overhead costs as low as possible.
 Upstash offers a pay-as-you-go plan with no fixed fee.
+BTW: Elasticache serverless starts at 90 USD / month, so no choice either.

+### What are the base (fixed) costs per month for this stack?

+- PostgresSql: ~50 USD
+- Redis: 0 USD
+- Loadbalancer: ~25 USD
+- Task Instance (2vCPU & 4GB RAM): ~10 USD

+So with a 2 task instances stack you should be starting at around 100 USD / month.
+Many resources are billed per usage so always have a close look on your cost estimation and add billing alerts!